When you wake up in the morning, what’s the first thing that you do?

 Leaders within a business often make the mistake, either conscious or unconscious, of creating an ‘always-on’ expectation.
 This happens when managers set an example of working regular overtime, contacting their teams before or after hours, and working while they are meant to be on annual leave.

 Whether leaders are intentionally setting this expectation or not, they set an example for behaviour within the organisation.
-With technology allowing you to log in from anywhere, it’s easy for teams to feel like they have to match the leader’s working style; creating an expectation for constant availability.
+With technology allowing you to log in from anywhere, it’s easy for teams to feel like they have to match the leader’s working style, creating an expectation for constant availability.

 A new normal of remote working is one of the few silver linings to come out of the pandemic.

-Why are boundaries at work so important?
+Why are healthy boundaries at work so important?

 1. They reduce burnout

-This is often caused by being overworked, feeling like you can’t disconnect from work, and not having enough personal time to feel properly refreshed.
+This is often caused by being overworked, feeling like you can’t disconnect from work, and not having enough personal space to feel properly refreshed.
 It’s a huge problem across the world; our Wellness at Work Report 2022 found that 58% of employees had experienced burnout in the last few months.

-2. They help you find work-life balance
+2. They help you find a healthy work-life balance

-Work-life balance is essential for happy and productive employees, and achieving it all really comes back to boundaries.
+Work-life balance is essential for happy and productive employees, and achieving it all really comes back to workplace boundaries.